-We provide a brief and concise description of the most frequently used attacks.
+The second chapter of this article provides a brief and concise description of the most frequently used attacks.
 We tried to focus on finding out which of the attacks offers the biggest potential as a future threat and if there is an effective defence against it.
-It is reason why the two chapters (4 and 5) deal with two tools, SPITFILE and AntiSPIT.
+The third chapter deals with two tools, SPITFILE and AntiSPIT.
 While we developed the first one to demonstrate a way to implement and launch SPIT, the latter illustrates the implementation of protection against SPIT into Asterisk (open-source PBX) which is based on ideas of authors originating in the statistical blacklist method.
-The final section provides conclusions and summarizes the acquired our knowledge.
+The final section provides our conclusions and summarizes the acquired knowledge.